kenchuks44/Deploying-Nginx-Application-to-EKS-Cluster/README.md

 ![Screenshot (234)](https://github.com/kenchuks44/Deploying-Nginx-Application-to-EKS-Cluster/assets/88329191/477eb50f-59f9-4339-a39a-ffa3c8c3363a)

 ## Create VPC:
 EKS cluster needs specific networking configuration as default VPC is not optimized for it.
 The VPC created is for the worker nodes.
 Worker nodes needs specific firewall configuration for master-worker node communication.
 AWS has a preconfigured template for VPC creation and we will achieve this using CloudFormation.
-Here, we will create a stack using Amazon S3 URL below:
+Here, we will create a stack using Amazon S3 URL template below:
 ```
 https://s3.us-west-2.amazonaws.com/amazon-eks/cloudformation/2020-10-29/amazon-eks-vpc-private-subnets.yaml
 ```